 Find out more about Cathy Toogood

-If you’re planning your main 2013 holiday, the chances are you’ll be looking for the best value break for your money.
+If you’re planning your main 2016 holiday, the chances are you’ll be looking for the best value break for your money.
 And a common dilemma for holidaymakers looking for the most cost-effective holiday is which board type to go for.

-Some holidaymakers religiously travel on a self-catering basis in order to keep their costs to a minimum while others are all-inclusive converts – but which will actually work out cheaper for you?
+Some holidaymakers religiously travel on a self-catering basis in order to keep their costs to a minimum, while others are all-inclusive converts – but which will actually work out cheaper for you?

 Whether you want to keep healthy snacks in the cupboard for the kids, or like to have a glass of wine or two with your evening meal, travelling on a self-catering basis will allow you to buy all of your items for less in local shops, markets or supermarkets – so you can enjoy guilt-free treats.

 This flexibility can also help you to budget as you can choose to nip back to your holiday home for lunch after a morning of exploring or make a packed lunch before you set off.

 Staying self-catering often makes travellers more adventurous in getting to know their new surroundings too as you don’t feel obliged to take part in activities as you might in large hotel complexes.